Can my virtual assistant receive inbound calls?

 Details of how virtual assistants can answer inbound calls

-You’ll also have full flexibility to manage and oversee their work, which gives you the full freedom to tell your virtual assistant how and what you’d like them to do for your or your business – including receiving inbound calls and answering on your behalf.
+You’ll also have full flexibility to manage and oversee their work, which gives you the full control to tell your virtual assistant how and what you’d like them to do for you or your business – including receiving inbound calls and answering on your behalf.

-Virtual Latinos recommend the following steps, but you’re totally free to change the steps as you see best fit.
+We recommend the following steps, but you’re free to change the steps as you see fit.

-1. Sign-up for a software that allows your assistants to make inbound calls
+1. Sign-up for software that allows your assistants to make inbound calls

 - This should include a Voice over-IP (VoIP) system to receive calls from the United States or Canada using their computer.